Real-4339/UDTP/Documentation/doc2.typ

 The last, but not least, UDTP can transfer any size of files or messages. \
 Because of `merge` function, which is used to merge packets into a file.
+\
 Based on timestamps and sequence numbers it can merge packets into a file, even if they are not in order.

+I use only 1B for sequence numbers, so max sequence number is 255, but it is enough for my protocol, so if packet reaches 255, it will start from 0 again.

+The only one thing here is important, if receiver responces with ack number and i have two the same seq nums but diff packets, they will be acked both, but, there is a very small chance that this will happen.

+The probability of a packet being lost and peer A not getting an ack is 0.25% for each packet, approx. I receive packets from 0 to 16 packets at a time, and if I don’t get an ack for a packet sent within 3 seconds, I retransmit it, but if peer B doesn’t acknowledge the packets, then peer A simply can’t send new ones, i.e.~for peer B to receive new packets it has to respond to the old ones.